UCB-stat-159-f25/final-group27/contribution-statement.md

 Project Structure: Created data, images, and results folders.
 Created pdf-builds folder.
 Populated README.md and made binder badge.
 Made contribution-statement.md and ai-documentation.txt files.
 Also added license and bibliography.

 Riley Yu:
 I finished the data visualization notebook, came up with several questions and ideas to explore our cleaned dataset, and wrote intepretation paragraphs for every output diagrams.
+I also created the releases and published on the Zenodo website.

 Lin Da Miao:
 I finished model building notebook, makefile, environment, src package and pytest tests.